tsykoduk/greg.nokes.name/_posts/2005-02-09-toxic-memes.md

 So..

-<a href=http://dictionary.reference.com/search?q=toxic>toxÂ·ic</a> adj. <i>1.
-Of,  relating to, or caused by a toxin or other poison.
+[toxÂ·ic](http://dictionary.reference.com/search?q=toxic) adj.
+1. Of,  relating to, or caused by a toxin or other poison.
 2. Capable of causing injury or death, especially by chemical means; poisonous.

 Some Memes or Meme Complexes might become Toxic.
 They might damage the host in order to propagate more efficiently, or have some aim that is not for the best of the host or host's group.
 I believe that Toxic Memes are one of the more pressing issues that we, as a culture and race, face at this time.
 These diseases of the psyche must be investigated, and some form of inoculation or treatment be found.